 - Keychain – Add a chain and a clip to a Minifigure or small creation to personalize your set of keys

-There are dozens of other ideas out there for your to discover and try—and that’s kind of the whole point!
-Legos are toys that keeps on giving, changing, shaping, and creating.
+There are dozens of other ideas out there for you to discover and try—and that’s kind of the whole point!
+Legos are toys that keep on giving, changing, shaping, and creating.
 With a mission to inspire future generations to innovate, be creative, and stay curious, you can join LEGO® in your efforts to sustainably repurpose these wonderful toys.

 If you like the article above, here are some other similar articles you should check out!